-- Refurbish the communal areas. - Create new, secure and clearly identifiable main entrances for each block: including lifts and enclosed staircases. - Provide an insulated brick 'skin' to the building. - Provide external balconies to Upper Camelford Walk: incorporating existing balcony into the flat to provide additional living space. - Provide new heating and ventilation system: utilising renewable energy. - Better use of the basement space.
-Review options for nursery use. - Remove existing ramps and fencing where possible to improve connections/links across the Estate. - Make the communal courtyard and gardens more accessible to residents. - Provide front gardens to residents in Lower Camelford Walk. - Options to re-plan the internal flat layouts, including options for open plan layouts.
+Refurbish the communal areas

+- Create new, secure & clearly identifiable main entrances for each block: including lifts and enclosed staircases - Provide an insulated brick skin to the building - Provide external balconies: incorporating existing balcony into the flat to provide additional living space - Provide new heating and ventilation system: utilising renewable energy - Better use of the basement space; options for Early Years Provision use - Remove existing ramps and fencing where possible to improve connectability across the Estate. - Develop options for the communal gardens to include public, private or semi-private use. - Make the communal courtyard and gardens more accessible to residents.

+Provide front gardens to residents at the south end of Clarendon Walk.